The most obvious and visible benefit relates to the cost savings that outsourcing brings about.

 5. How to manage outsourcing risks

-Don’t let the risk factor stop you from leveraging the benefits of outsourcing to India.
+Don’t let the risk factor stop you from leveraging the benefits of outsourcing.
 As in every project, you might encounter risks with outsourcing, and especially with offshore outsourcing but you can minimize the risks.
 Before finalizing on a vendor or outsourcing your work, make a thorough assessment of all the possible risks that you might stumble upon.
 Analyze these risks and come to a consensus of how exactly you will address them, if they occur.

 6. How to manage a crisis